 Athletic Hall of Fame

-For more than 150 years, Marquette University High School has provided thousands of young men with a solid education.
+For more nearly 165 years, Marquette University High School has provided thousands of young men with a solid Catholic, Jesuit education.

 Throughout those years, the Jesuits and lay faculty have emphasized Christian values and rigorous study habits.
 This education was not limited to just classroom and chapel.
 Marquette High has sought to graduate the 'total person.'
 For those who remember their Latin,